 As you pass the Abitur, every year many students ask themselves again.
 Two ex-students, who have already done it, give tips.

-They have their high school diploma already happy in the bag: The former student Annika Block (19) is now undergoing training as a bank clerk, the former high school graduate Iven John (21) currently completes various application rounds.
-The former high school graduates of the school center Carl von Ossietzky in Bremerhaven betray those who still have to finish high school, what matters in learning and in preparation - and also tell how not to do it better.
+You already have your high school diploma in your pocket: Former student Annika Block (19) is now completing one Vocational Training to bank clerk, the former high school graduate Iven John (21) is currently completing various application rounds.
+The former high school graduates from the Carl von Ossietzky School Center in Bremerhaven tell all those who have yet to get their high school diploma what it's all about Things to Learn and when it comes to preparation - and also tell you how it's better not to do it.

 What kind of tools did you use - besides the schoolbooks - for learning and the preparation for the Abitur?

 Iven John: In addition to the documents from the respective lessons - textbooks and especially created by the teacher worksheets - I have mainly used the Internet.
 Mostly to look up ambiguities such as concepts or vocabulary, often to get a different view of a topic.
 That sometimes opened up completely new perspectives.